-Dulquer Salmaan's Cop Drama To Start Rolling In April
+Dulquer Salmaan's Cop Drama To Start Rolling In April 2020

 Expectations are riding high on the untitled project, as Rosshan Andrrews and Bobby-Sanjay team's last cop drama Mumbai Police was a critical and commercial success.
 Mumbai Police, which featured Prithviraj in the lead role had broken all the pre-existing stereotypes of cop dramas in Malayalam cinema.

-The Dulquer Salmaan-Rosshan Andrrews project too is expected to be a very different cop drama.
-The actor has earlier made a brief appearance as a police officer, in the Lal Jose movie Vikramadithyan.
-Dulquer is playing the first full-fledged cop role of his career in the Rosshan Andrews movie, which is produced by himself for his home banner Wayfarer Films.
+The Dulquer Salmaan-Rosshan Andrrews project too is expected to be a very different take on the life of a police officer.
+The actor has earlier made a brief appearance as a cop, in the Lal Jose movie Vikramadithyan.
+Dulquer is playing the first full-fledged police character of his career in the Rosshan Andrews movie, which is produced by himself for his home banner Wayfarer Films.

+Dulquer Salmaan is currently busy with the shooting of his ambitious project Kurup, which is directed by Srinath Rajendran.
+The Zoya Factor star is appearing as the titular character Kurup in the movie, which is a biopic based on the life of the notorious criminal, Sukumara Kurup.
+The movie, which features Indrajith and Shine Tom Chacko in the key roles, is produced by Dulquer himself.

+The actor is also a part of the highly-anticipated directorial debut of Anoop Sathyan, the son of Sathyan Anthikad.
+Dulquer Salmaan in playing one of the lead roles in the project, which also features senior actors Suresh Gopy and Shobana as the protagonists.
+The untitled flick, which marks the Malayalam debut of Kalyani Priyadarshan, is also produced by Dulquer Salmaan's Wayfarer Films.